 In following the guidance of different countries, it is clear that to improve the violence victim’s situation in Bangladesh, separate police training should be introduced and regularly monitored.
 This mandatory police training should provide clear guidelines to the police officers in how to help a victim who has suffered violence.
 It should note how to collect proper physical evidence in rape or domestic violence cases.
 It should also mention the consequence of inappropriate behaviour by the police.
-However, having said that it is also important to say in Bangladesh the quality of training received by the members of law enforcement agency is poor and at the lower level (e.g., constables) who only receive six months basic training which is not sufficient for them.
+However, having said that it is also important to say in Bangladesh the quality of training received by the members of law enforcement agency is poor and at the lower level (e.g., constables) who only receive six months basic training, which is not sufficient for them.
 In the Bangladeshi police community police officers have to pay a bribe if they want a promotion.
 Although the constitution of Bangladesh has set up special cells under which women and child repression cases need to be investigated promptly, nevertheless, because of no accountability in the police coupled with corruption makes the initiative taken by the government appear to be an ornament without any effects.

-This is the situation in Bangladesh now, a male-centric country, where marriage is considered everything for a woman; it is normalised for them to resist reporting a crime against their husbands or family members (Banarjee, 2019), for example one of the domestic violence interviewees for my research Rosy Akter said “Initially I didn’t discuss my problem with the police or anyone from judicial body or women right support organisation.
-I wanted to protect my “songsar” (family).
-I have silently tolerated all his physical and mental torture”.
-Another interviewee of mine Farida Yasmin (Deputy Police Commissioner) stated “In most of the dowry violence cases what happen is, women didn’t come to us unless its too late, for example, we receive two cases this month where the victim is already dead or suffering in the hospital in a critical condition.”
+This is the situation in Bangladesh now, a male-centric country, where marriage is considered everything for a woman; it is normalised for them to resist reporting a crime against their husbands or family members (Banarjee, 2019).
+Another interviewee of mine Mrs. F (Deputy Police Commissioner) stated “In most of the dowry violence cases what happen is, women didn’t come to us unless its too late, for example, we receive two cases this month where the victim is already dead or suffering in the hospital in a critical condition.”
 Therefore, although crime is increasing the conviction rate of the criminals is decreasing in Bangladesh (Ahmad, 2005).
 Richard et al. 2005 observe that the South African Law Commission criminal case research report states that, the high conviction of criminal cases is a way to tell its citizens, how well a country’s criminal justice system is working.
 However, it is particularly important for a victim of violent crime to see that their attackers are convicted and punished.
 A legislative body that consistently fails to provide punishment to the criminal has little credibility; therefore, it creates a risk that the victims may give up or fail to report a crime (Richard et al. 2005).

 Conclusion and Recommendation